X

 To make sure you’re not paying more tax than you should, be sure to plan ahead.

-Some tax areas that may affect you while you’re in college are dependency issues, education credits, exclusions, and deductions, multiple state tax obligations, and the new health insurance mandates.
+Some tax areas that may affect you while you’re in college are dependency issues, credits, exclusions, and deductions, multiple state tax obligations, and the new health insurance mandates.

 Here are 4 tax planning strategies for college students: